 Blades can be difficult to inspect, until the turbine is topped or lowered.
 If there are any noticeable marks on the blade this may reduce performance.
 Black streaks of grease running from the blades is an indicator of blade bearings failing.
 This should be reported as soon as possible to your maintenance provider to reduce the overall damage caused.

 We do not recommend working on your invertor system unless you have the necessary expertise as it is a high voltage system and can be extremely dangerous.
 However, some basic checks can be carried out safely under remote guidance i.e. the controller unit can be checked for damage, if it is running very hot, this is of immediate concern and should be reported.

-If the generation meter is flashing, this is an indication of loss of grid and will require attendance.
+If the generation meter has a steady continuous light, this is an indication of loss of grid and will require attendance.
 If any high temperatures or a smell of burning is noted, you should report this to your service provider immediately.